ashwin-nayak/awesome-computational-science/README.md

 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

+* Contributions are sought especially for the grand-list in the works - check [`README-Grand`](https://github.com/ashwin-nayak/awesome-computational-science/blob/main/README-GRAND-in-the-works.md)

 <!-- LICENSE -->
 ## License